 Can I use gel batteries in hot weather?

-The gel battery is actually quite risky to use in hot weather, because the electrolyte loses water, which results in permanent damage.
-The safer option to use in this case is AGM batteries, since they have glass mats that can offer the same advantage of gel batteries but are safer to use.
+The safer option to use in this case is AGM batteries since they have glass mats that offer the same advantage as gel batteries but are safer.

 Will gel batteries have issues when charging?